AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34943-magento-patch-quick-order-can-t-add-2-products-to-cart.md

 ---
-description: The MDVA-34943 patch solves the issue where a quick order can't add two or more products to the cart.
-This patch is available when the Quality Patches Tool (QPT) 1.0.17 is installed.
-Please note that the issue was fixed in Adobe Commerce version 2.4.2.
+title: "MDVA-34943: Quick order can't add 2+ products to cart"
 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p1,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,QPT 1.0.17,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,SKU,cart,products,quick order,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-34943: Quick order can''t add 2+ products to cart'
 ---

-# MDVA-34943: Quick order can't add 2+ products to cart

 The MDVA-34943 patch solves the issue where a quick order can't add two or more products to the cart.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.17 is installed.
 Please note that the issue was fixed in Adobe Commerce version 2.4.2.